phelluy/trsltx/README.md

 # trsltx
 Tools for automatic translation of texts written with LaTeX.

-You need first to run a [llama.cpp](https://github.com/ggerganov/llama.cpp) server.
+You need first to run a [llama.cpp](https://github.com/ggerganov/llama.cpp) server in order to access a Large Language Model (LLM).
 See the [installation instructions](https://github.com/ggerganov/llama.cpp?tab=readme-ov-file#usage).

 ```bash